w3f/polkadot-spec/spec.md

 The relay chain is a simplified proof-of-stake blockchain backed by a Web Assembly (Wasm) engine.
 Unlike Ethereum and Bitcoin, balances are not a first-class part of the state-transition function (STF).
 Indeed the only aspect of the relay-chain which is first-class is the notion of an *object*.
 Each object is identified through an index (`ObjectID`) and has some code and storage (similar to Ethereum contract accounts).
 The code exports functions which can be called either from other objects or through a transaction.

 Practically speaking, account balances do exist on the relay chain but are entirely an artefact of an object's storage and code.
-The entire state transition is managed through a single call into the Administration object.
+The entire state transition is managed through a single call into the a particular object named "Administration".
 Aside from the consensus algorithm (which is "hard-coded" into the protocol for light-client practicality), all aspects of the protocol are soft-coded as the logic of these objects and can be upgraded without any kind of hard-fork.

 ## Consensus

-Consensus is defined at the job of ensuring that the blockchain, and thus the collection of state-transitions from genesis to head, is agreed upon between all conformant clients and can progress consistently.
+Consensus is defined as the job of ensuring that the blockchain, and thus the collection of state-transitions from genesis to head, is agreed upon between all conformant clients and can progress consistently.
 It is separated from the rest of block-processing and forms a "hard-coded" part of the protocol, not handled by the Wasm object-execution environment.
 This is primarily because it would make light-client implementation extremely difficult and largely preclude multiple strategies for consensus-forming that could add substantial reliability to the network.

 It is managed in three parts: